My top ten ultimate Castor Oil Substitute list! Check out these 10 best natural products that can replace castor oil. #4 and #8 are some of my favs!

 7. Black Seed Oil

 Did you know: Black seed oil is extracted from black cumin!
 Unlike most of the alternatives on this page, black seed oil has a strong odor, a dark orange-brown color, and a thick, creamy texture.

-Shea butter is honestly my go-to castor oil alternative, even though Shea butter’s not an oil, per say!
-Much creamier and smoother, Shea butter is so easy to spread over your body for an immediate soft and silky skin.
+Shea butter is honestly my go-to castor oil alternative, even though Shea butter’s not an oil, per se!
+Much creamier and smoother, Shea butter is so easy to spread over your body for immediately soft and silky skin.
 With it’s subtle yet scrumptious nutty flavor, I love applying it right after I hop out of the shower!

 It’s an oil that may seem shy at first, but don’t let it fool you.
 Hemp oil is rich in many essential and beneficial vitamins, including vitamins C, D, E, and B1, B2, and B3.
 It’s composition also includes omega 3 and 6 fatty acids, as well as linolenic acid!
 Whew!

 Have you ever heard of manuka honey before?
 It’s a honey that is incredibly tasty as it is applied.
-Tthe secret ingredient, Methylglyoxal, is what gives manuka honey it’s amazing healing powers.
+The secret ingredient, Methylglyoxal, is what gives manuka honey it’s amazing healing powers.
 Manuka honey comes from New Zealand and is produced under very specific conditions.
-Basically, it’s a super-beneficial honey that is soooo beneficial for your health (and beauty) that it is definitely worth the investment!
+Basically, it’s super-beneficial honey that is so beneficial for your health (and beauty) that it is definitely worth the investment!

 You can use manuka honey in so many ways!

 - As a face mask/wash as manuka honey is extremely effective in treating acne

 - For the treatment of acne scars, wounds, scabs, normal scars, bruises, etc.